ng-alynasser/programming-c/README.md

-# Programming C Language
+## A repository of my journey of learning and practicing C Language:

-1) Fundamentals
+1. Fundamentals